-The 106 Group offers a professional and friendly working environment with a wide range of interesting and challenging projects in the fields of cultural resources management, planning, community engagement, interpretation, and design.
-See www.106group.com for more information about our firm.
+The 106 Group offers a professional and friendly working environment with a wide range of interesting and challenging projects in the fields of cultural resources management, planning, community engagement, and design.
+See 106group.com for more information about our firm.

 - Master’s degree in planning, natural or cultural resource management, or relevant environmental discipline with at least 3 years’ experience, or Bachelor’s degree and at least 5 years of work experience in the regulatory field

-- Ability to work effectively individually and as a team
+- Ability to work individually and as a team

-- Ability to adapt quickly, work well under pressure, and manage multiple tasks and priorities
+- Ability to adapt quickly and work well under pressure

-- Demonstrated ability to use Microsoft Office applications
+- Comfortable with PCs and Microsoft Office applications

-- Valid driver’s license and ability to reliably commute to 106 Group office and project locations
+- Valid driver’s license and ability to reliably commute to the 106 Group offices in Saint Paul, MN and to project locations